Table of Contents

 - 24/7 customer support

-1. Open a Sellfy merch store for your Twitch channel
+Sellfy merch store for your Twitch channel1.
+Open a

 I’ll show you how to build and customize a merch store in less than 5 minutes.